-In addition to periodic monitoring for H2S and NH3, odor surveys will be performed on a regular basis by the TRC monitoring network operator.
-These will be performed twice daily at the same locations and times that H2S and NH3 measurements are taken.
+In addition to periodic monitoring for $H_2S$ and $NH_3$ , odor surveys will be performed on a regular basis by the TRC monitoring network operator.
+These will be performed at the same frequency and at the same locations and times that $H_2S$ and $NH_3$ measurements are taken.
 Odor observations and relevant other information will be recorded during each survey on odor survey forms (an example odor survey form is shown in Figure 1).